Michael McCarthy Convicted Of Bella Bond Murder, Baby In Trash Bag Case — Eyes Parole In 15 Years?

 — CNN (@CNN) June 26, 2017

 This was a heart-wrenching case for people across the nation as no one came forward to claim little Baby Doe.
-That changed back in September of 2015 when Baby Doe’s mother, Racheal Bond, told a friend that her boyfriend, Michael McCarthy had killed her 2-year-old daughter.
+That changed back in September of 2015 when Baby Doe’s mother, Racheal Bond, told a friend that her boyfriend, Michael McCarthy, had killed her 2-year-old daughter.
 This was the confession that blew the case wide open.
 Not only did they have the name of the child, but they had the details of how the little girl died.

 Bond helped McCarthy dispose of her daughter’s body, so she was charged as an accessory after the fact for the role she played in getting rid of the tiny body.
 Her testimony in McCarthy’s trial was part of her plea agreement, according to WCVB ABC News.